-House Votes to Permanently Renew Land and Water Conservation Fund
+House Permanently Renews Land and Water Conservation Fund

 ARLINGTON, Va. – The U.S. House of Representatives today moved to save the Land and Water Conservation Fund (LWCF), approving a sweeping package of public lands bills that includes a measure to permanently reauthorize the program for the first time in its 54-year-history.